 Bed-in-a-box manufacturer Tuft & Needle has stolen a lot of market shares from industry innovators like Casper.
 Much of this is thanks to their compelling web copy.

 Tuft & Needle knows the investment and uncertainty involved in buying a mattress online.
 That is why they dedicate their clever copy to overcoming objections in a relevant Q&A format.
-They use testimonials, risk reversal and insider information to alleviate fears and persuade their customers.
+They use testimonials, risk reversal, and insider information to alleviate fears and persuade their customers.

 Harry’s About Page

 Overpriced razors are a big problem, at least to Harry’s.
 They take every chance to promote their quality and pricing.
-By reinforcing their values and standards, Harry’s effectively positions their brand as centered on integrity and quality.
+By reinforcing its values and standards, Harry’s effectively positions their brand as centered on integrity and quality.

 Poo~Pourri’s Frequently Asked Questions (FAQ) Page

 Poo-Pourri has fully embraced the inherent humor in their business, which is more than evident in their FAQ page.
 A focus on the FAQ shows how Poo-Pourri understands that their image comes from everything about their brand.

 Even though an about or FAQ page may not seem consequential for sale, it all affects the customer perception.
 Customers see, engage with, and enjoy creative copy, giving them a positive perspective that can indirectly lead to business.

 Now is the time to take advantage of the freedom and earning potential of a copywriter job.
 Beginners have a wealth of resources and website copywriting services to learn how to build their business.